Houghton Regis

-Houghton Regis /ˈhaʊtən ˈriːdʒᵻz/ is a market town and civil parish in the Central Bedfordshire district of Bedfordshire, England.
+Houghton Regis /ˈhaʊtən ˈriːdʒᵻz/ is a town and civil parish in the Central Bedfordshire district of Bedfordshire, England.

 The parish includes the hamlets of Bidwell, Thorn and Sewell.
 Houghton Regis, together with its contiguous neighbours of Dunstable and Luton, form the Luton/Dunstable Urban Area; this is a conurbation with a population over 286,000.

 Name

 The name Houghton comes from the Saxon word 'hoe' meaning the spur of a hill, and 'tun' meaning a village.
 By the 11th century, much of South Bedfordshire had become royal land and Houghton became known as Houghton Regis or King's Houghton to distinguish it from the other Houghton in Bedfordshire, which became known as Houghton Conquest.

 History

 Before the town

 Relics of Paleolithic man, such as flint implements and the bones of contemporary wild animals, suggest prehistoric settlement.
 At Maiden Bower within Houghton Regis CP, near Sewell, there is an Iron Age hill fort.
 This is clearly marked on the Ordnance Survey maps.